Sony Unveils Limited Edition PS4, Price Drops on Games for Days of Play

 Sony is releasing a limited edition PlayStation 4 and reducing prices on games and peripherals for their Days of Play promotion next month.

-The global promotion celebrates the PlayStation community and runs from June 8 to June 18.
-The PS4 will sell for $299.99 USD and features a 1TB hard drive, Days of Play blue color, and gold Playstation symbol at the center.
+The global promotion, celebrating the PlayStation community, runs from June 8 to June 18.
+The PS4 will sell for $299.99 and features a 1TB hard drive, Days of Play blue color, and gold Playstation symbol at the center.
 The Jet Black PS4 Pro will also be on sale for $349.99.

 PlayStation accessories, including controllers and VR bundles, will also be discounted.
-Just released last month, “God of War” will be on sale for $49.99, a $10 discount.
+Just released last month, “God of War,” which was just released last month, will be on sale for $49.99.
 “MLB the Show 18” will also be on sale for $39.99, a significant price drop from the current price of $59.99.

 Select older PlayStation exclusives will also be available for reduced prices, including “Gran Turismo Sport” and “Shadow of the Colossus” and select VR titles like “Bravo Team.”